-The 2014 Environmental Facebook includes 16 new members of the U.S. House and 4 new members of the U.S. Senate.
-LCV looks forward to working with them and with returning members of Congress and the Obama administration to protect our environment and our health, to tackle climate change, and build a clean energy future.
+The 2016 Environmental Facebook includes 4 new members of the U.S. Senate and 20 new members of the U.S. House.
+LCV is committed to continue working with both new and returning members of Congress to protect our environment and our health, to tackle climate change, and to build a clean energy future.

 The newly elected officials included in the Environmental Facebook completed a comprehensive League of Conservation Voters questionnaire on a wide variety of energy, environment, and public health issues.
-When an icon below appears on an individual's webpage in the Environmental Facebook, it indicates that he or she has committed to the pro-environment position on that key issue in the LCV questionnaire they completed.
-In some cases, omission of a particular icon simply indicates that the candidate's response was too nuanced to warrant an icon.
+The icons on the following pages illustrate where these newly elected officials stand on ten key issues included in the LCV questionnaire.
+In some cases, omission of a particular icon simply indicates that the candidate’s response was too nuanced to warrant an icon.

-Clean Energy: Support for clean energy tax incentives, including permanently extending the production tax credit (PTC) and making the investment tax credit (ITC) eligible to the first 3,000 MW of offshore wind projects.
+SUPPORT FOR clean energy tax incentives, including permanently extending the production tax credit (PTC) and the investment tax credit (ITC).

-Clean Water: Support for legislation to reaffirm the historic scope of the Clean Water Act and for the Administration’s authority to protect the nation’s waterways and wetlands.
+SUPPORT FOR legislation to reaffirm the historic scope of the Clean Water Act and for the Administration’s authority to protect our waterways, including seasonal streams and wetlands.

-Land Conservation: Support for legislation to permanently and fully fund the Land and Water Conservation Fund (LWCF).
+SUPPORT FOR legislation to permanently authorize and fully fund the Land and Water Conservation Fund (LWCF).